chicio/chicio.github.io/_posts/2017-12-07-physically-base-rendering-introduction.md

 ---

-Physically Based Rendering (PBR) is one of the most advanced and trending field in computer graphics.
+Physically Based Rendering (PBR) is one of the lastest trend of the last years in computer graphics.
+PBR is "everywhere" in computer graphics.
+Buuuut wait, what is it PBR :fearful:?
 PBR uses physically correct lighting and shading models to treat light as it behaves in the real world.
  As a consequence of the fact that what could be seen in a computer graphics application is decided by how light is represented, with PBR it is possible to reach a new level of realism.
 But wait, what do we mean with "physically correct"?
 Before giving an answer and try to give a detail definition of PBR we need to clarify be acquited with some important concept.